abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 └── placement.tcl
 ```

-The default OpenLANE settings are contained in the tcl files, and the `README.md` defines every configuration variable for every stage.
-Under
+The default OpenLANE settings are contained in the `.tcl` files, and the `README.md` defines every configuration variable for every stage.

 > abhinavprakash1999@vsd-pd-workshop-01:~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a$ vim config.tcl

-we find every configuration that the current run has approved.
+- Here we find every configuration that the current run has approved.
 This could originate from (in order of priority):

 - PDK specific configuration `sky130A_sky130_fd_sc_hd_config.tcl` inside the `openlane/design/picorv32a` folder
 - `config.tcl` inside the `openlane/designs/picorv32a` folder